sujal-chauhan2006/feature-engineering-practice/README.md

 ## Note

-This is a beginner-level practice project focused on understanding core concepts rather than building a production-ready system.
+This is a beginner-level practice project focused on understanding core concepts while gradually improving towards real dataset handling and analysis.